 Breaking up is hard to do.
 Financially, it’s even harder in later life.

-As we explored in our article, “Shades of gray: COVID-19 and the later life divorce trend” divorce rates among over-50s are surging, with one in four divorces from this age group.1
+As we explored in our article, “Shades of gray: the later life divorce trend” divorce rates among over-50s are surging, with one in four divorces from this age group.1

 There are a number of reasons for this.
 Being a “Silver Splitter” is much more socially acceptable than it once was.
 Many women are now also more financially independent of their spouses, so there’s less financial pressure to stay together.